TL;DR

 However, if you pass away within those seven years, the gift becomes part of your estate and could be subject to IHT (at a tapered rate after three years).
 This can create a surprise tax bill for the person who received the gift.

 Gift Inter Vivos Insurance solves this problem.
-It is a specialised life insurance policy with a term of seven years and a decreasing payout, designed to match the tapering IHT liability on the gift.
-It ensures that if the worst happens, the funds are there to pay the tax bill, protecting the full value of your gift for your loved ones.
+It is a specialised life insurance policy with a term of seven years and a decreasing claim payment, designed to match the tapering IHT liability on the gift.
+It can help make it more likely that if the worst happens, the funds are there to pay the tax bill, protecting the full value of your gift for your loved ones.

 Building Your Resilience Strategy: A Practical Guide